DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Brand-Bible.md

 - Perazzi supports top athletes primarily via guns, custom configurations, and priority service rather than large cash stipends.
 - Sponsored shooters across trap, skeet, sporting, and live-pigeon disciplines serve as **brand ambassadors**, bridging elite performance and aspirant shooters.

+See also: `PGPT/V2/Company-Info/Event-Schedule.md`.

 ---

-### 3.10 Counterfeits, Grey Market, and Service Integrity
+### 3.10 Counterfeits, Grey Market, and Service Integrity (authenticity, safety)

 #### 3.10.1 Authentic Parts and Aftermarket Risk

+If you are worried about counterfeit (fake) parts or non-factory replacements, this section summarizes the official guidance.

-- Perazzi warns against **counterfeit or non-genuine parts**, especially springs and firing pins.[148]
+- Perazzi warns against **counterfeit or non-genuine (aftermarket) parts**, especially springs and firing pins.[148]
-- Third-party parts may be cheaper but can cause:
+- Third-party (aftermarket) parts may be cheaper but can cause:
   - Inconsistent trigger feel.
   - Premature breakage.
   - Safety issues.